rcedgar/spades_circular_contigs/README.md

 # spades_circular_contigs
-Python script to identify circular contigs from SPAdes assembler.
+Python script to identify circular contigs from SPAdes assembler and trim the repeated k-mer found at both terminals.

 Usage: